 - Establish that the message came from a system over which we have oversight

-- Determine which customer sent the message (in other words, “Who, exactly, are we investigating?”)
+- Determine which customer sent the message (in other words, “who, exactly, are we investigating?”)

 - Determine that the message was sent within an actionable time frame.

 In this context, it does help to think of policy enforcement like you do the police.
-You can’t go to the police and tell them about a bank robbery that you think was committed in a completely different country half the world away.
+You can’t go to the police and tell them about a bank robbery that you think was committed in an entirely different country half the world away.
 That’s not within their jurisdiction.
 While they might be able to assist with getting you in contact with the right person to handle a complaint about an issue the next town over, the further away from their jurisdiction that you get, the less likely that you should assume that they will be able to assist you.

 The least actionable complaint